Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

     ![Queries](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/EditQuery.png "[Queries]")

-2. Edit the query set values as necessary in the corresponding fields and checkboxes.
+2. Edit the query as necessary in the corresponding fields and checkboxes.

 3. If desired, click the [TRY QUERY (READ ONLY)] button to test the query.
-  The query results are displayed in table format at the bottom of the workspace.
+  The query results are displayed in the *Try query result* box at the bottom of the workspace.

 4. Click the [SAVE] button.
   The changes have been saved.
 The *Edit MySQL query* is closed.